8n8/bigwebthing/README.md

 These are the different parts of the program:

-1. (Haskell) A command-line app that runs on the client.
+1. (C) A command-line app that runs on the client.

-6. (Haskell) The server.
+6. (C) The server.
 This acts as a route between clients.
 They upload and download messages.

 # User interface